-SQL adapter for ROM powered by Sequel.
+Elasticsearch adapter for ROM

 The organization was created by Andy Holland in 2015.
 I was thinking about doing a similar thing so I decided to contribute and started working on a couple of gems under this org.
 The projects aim to be a modern take on solving common problems.
 Libraries are small and simple to understand with great focus on reusability.

 An extendible type system for Ruby with support for coercions and constrained types.
-This is a gem that was created to become the Virtus successor.

 Powerful and very fast data validation library based on predicate logic and rule composition.